Smoothness of the law of manifold-valued Markov processes with jumps: Lie groups and homogeneous spaces

 for a relatively compact neighbourhood $V$ of $e$ and for $j\le\ell$, then the density is in $C_{b,\leftarrow}^\ell$.
 In particular, if

 for any $j$, the density is in $C_{b,\leftarrow}^\infty$. \end{theorem}

-\begin{proof} The absolute continuity follows from Theorem \ref{mainth}.
+\begin{pf} The absolute continuity follows from Theorem \ref{mainth}.
 Assume now \eqref{chigad} for $j=0$.
-Let $V$ be a relatively compact neighbourhood of $e$, and let $\mu_X^\flat$ and $\mu_X^\sharp$ be the restrictions of $\mu_X$ to $V$ and $V^c$; as usually, $X$ can be written on $[0,t]$ as a Lévy process $X^\flat$ with Lévy measure $\mu_X^\flat$ interlaced with $N_t$ big jumps at times $\tau_k$ described by $\mu_X^\sharp$.
+Let $V$ be a relatively compact neighbourhood of $e$, and let $\mu_X^\flat$ and $\mu_X^\sharp$ be the restrictions of $\mu_X$ to $V$ and $V^c$; as usually, $X$ can be written on $[0,t]$ as a L\'{e}vy process $X^\flat$ with L\'{e}vy measure $\mu_X^\flat$ interlaced with $N_t$ big jumps at times $\tau_k$ described by $\mu_X^\sharp$.
 We proceed as in the proof of Lemma \ref{bjxy} and let $\tau_{K+1}$ be the end of the longest subinterval of $[0,t]$ without big jump.
 Then, from Theorem \ref{mainth}, conditionally on $(\tau_k)$, the variable $Y=X_{\tau_{K+1}-}$ has with respect to the left Haar measure a $C^\ell$ density $p_Y$ satisfying

-on $V$, and the right hand side is integrable as in Lemma \ref{bjxy}.
+on $V$, and the right-hand side is integrable as in Lemma \ref{bjxy}.
 But Theorem \ref{mainth} also states that the estimate is uniform with respect to the initial condition, so the same estimate holds true for any $gY$, and one deduces that \eqref{dleftpy} holds uniformly on $G$.
 Then, we have $X_t=YZ$ where $Z=X_{\tau_{K+1}-}^{-1}X_t$ is, conditionally on $(\tau_k)$, independent of $Y$.
 Conditionally on $Z$ and $(\tau_k)$, the variable $X_t$ is therefore absolutely continuous with density

 (this follows from \eqref{haarlr}).
 Thus, by integrating this formula and applying \eqref{dleftpy}, we deduce that the density of $X_t$ is bounded and continuous as soon as $\chi_G(Z)$ is integrable.
 On the other hand,